Save time and effort by comparing a range of car insurance quotes with iSelect*

 Not all insurers regularly cover imported vehicles.
 This means that your car could fall into a default high-performance category purely because they don't have any other category to place your car into.

 Not all car insurers offer policies for imported vehicles.
-So before your import makes its way to Australia, make sure to do some research in advance.
+So before your import makes its way to Australia, make sure to do some research on your Car Insurance options well in advance.

 While some of the larger insurers do offer coverage for imports, often choosing a specialist insurer who concentrates on imported or modified cars can be a more cost-effective option.
 This is because these non-standard insurers often have more categories for specialty types of vehicles.

-The best approach is to get some comprehensive car insurance quotes from regular providers.
-Then compare it to some quotes from specialist providers.
+A smart approach would be to get some Comprehensive Car Insurance quotes from regular providers, then compare them to some quotes from specialist providers.